Intertwining periods, L-functions and local-global principles for distinction of automorphic representations: Introduction

-The results of \cite{MR2401221} and \cite{MR1274587} imply that there exists a non-zero meromorphic family $J(s)$ of $H'_v$-invariant linear forms on $I(s)$.
+of $H'_v$-invariant linear forms on $I(s)$.
+These are the local analogues of the global intertwining periods introduced in \cite{MR1625060}.
 Furthermore, restricted to the $H_v'$-invariant subspace of sections supported on the open $P$-orbit in $G'/H'$, $J(s)$ is holomorphic and non-zero at every $s\in \C$.
 Consequently, there exists $l\in \Z_{\ge 0}$ such that the leading term of $J(s)$ at $s=0$, namely,

 is a non-zero $H'_v$-invariant linear form on $I(0)=\pi_v\times \pi_v$.
 If $l>0$ then $\J_0$ is supported away from the open orbit.
 By analyzing the $P$-orbits on $G'/H'$ and applying the geometric lemma of Bernstein and Zelevinsky we can then deduce that $\Hom_{H_v}(\pi_v,\C)\ne 0$, that is, that $\pi_v$ is $H_v$-distinguished.
 Thus, if $\pi_v$ is not $H_v$-distinguished then $J(s)$ is holomorphic at $s=0$.
 If $\pi_v$ is $H_v$-distinguished, the determination of $l$, the order of pole of $J(s)$ at $s=0$, is a delicate problem.
 Assume in addition that $\JL(\pi_v)$ is generic.
-Using the techniques developed in \cite{MR4308058} we show in Section \ref{sec order local pole} that $l$ is bounded by the order of pole at $s=0$ of the $L$-factor $\L(s,\pi_v,\theta_v)$ and we characterize the condition for equality between these two integers by the property we call $H_v$-compatibility.
-This is the technical heart of this paper.
+Using the techniques developed in \cite{MR4308058} we show in Section \ref{sec order local pole} that $l$ is bounded by the order of pole at $s=0$ of the $L$-factor $\L(s,\pi_v,\theta_v)$ and we characterize the condition for equality between these two integers by the property we called $H_v$-compatibility above.
+Namely, we prove in Theorem \ref{thm mainloc} the following result.

+\begin{theorem} Let $\pi$ be an irreducible and distinguished generic unitary repreresentation of $G'$, or assume more generally that $\pi$ belongs to $\Pi_\D(-\frac12,\frac12)$ as in Definition \eqref{df exp 12}.
+Then we have the following inequality between the orders of the poles at $s=0$: